viniciuschiele/flask-apscheduler/COMMON-ISSUES.md

 <h3>Context Issues</h3>

-On each function registered to the scheduler that requires Flask app contect, assuming your `APScheduler` object is called `scheduler`, include:
+On each function registered to the scheduler that requires Flask app context, assuming your `APScheduler` object is called `scheduler`, include:

 ```python
 with scheduler.app.app_context():